 As in the case of stock market we are interested in the existence of a martingale measure for the discounted prices.
 A measure $Q$ is a martingale measure if the process $\hat{P}(\cdot,T)$ is a local martingale with respect to $Q$ for each $T\in[0,T^\ast]$.
 The set of all martingale measures is denoted by $\mathcal{Q}$.
 The set $\mathcal{Q}$ is not empty if the model satisfies the $HJM$-type conditions, that is if coefficients in \eqref{rownanie na f} are related in a special way.
 For more details see Theorem 3.13 in \cite{BjoKabRun}.
 Throughout all the paper we assume that the objective measure $P$ is at the same time a martingale one.
 This assumption allows us to write the following equation for $\hat{P}$, see Proposition 3.14 in \cite{BjoKabRun}:

-Now, let us fix a set $J$ which is assumed to be a dense, countable subset of $[0,T^\ast]$.
+Now, let us fix a set $J$ which is assumed to be a dense, countable subset of $[0,T^\ast]$, which elements are denoted by $\{T_i: i\in\mathbb{N}\}$.
 We assume that only bonds with maturities in $J$ are traded, i.e. only they can be used for the portfolio construction.
-At the beginning we should precise a portfolio definition.
+At the beginning we should give a precise portfolio definition.
 Below it is shown a motivation for the form of the portfolio processes used in the sequel.

-Notice that $P(t)=P(t,\cdot)$, given by \eqref{rownanie def na P}, is a continuous function, so restricted to $J$ it is a bounded sequence.
+Notice that if we fix $t$ then $P(t,\cdot)$, given by \eqref{rownanie def na P}, is a continuous function on $[0,T^\ast]$, so restricted to $J$ it is a bounded sequence.
 The space